trino/veritas3-0/application/readme.txt

 form[1][address] = "test";

 cURL will return misc debug text, as well as either [SUCCESS: <order ID>] or [ERROR: <error description>]

+Order status API:
+[website URL]/rapid/unify?action=orderstatus&orderid=[order ID]

+Will return a JSON object with the order info from the database, the baseURL to the files, and an array of the files within Files